gottacatchenall/ms_sampling_effort/manuscript.md

 243 food-webs from the Mangal database on the left, and niche model [@Williams2000SimRul] across varying levels of species richness on the right.
-All simulations were done with 500 replicates of per unique number of observations $O$, and analyses presented here are done in Julia v1.6 [@cite] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.? [@Banville2021ManJl].
+All simulations were done with 500 replicates of per unique number of observations $O$, and analyses presented here are done in Julia v1.6 [@Bezanson2015JulFre] using both EcologicalNetworks.jl v0.5 and Mangal.jl v0.4 [@Banville2021ManJl].
 Note that the empirical data also is, due to the phenomena described here, very likely to _already_ have many false negatives, which is why we are interested in prediction of networks in the first place---we'll revisit this in the final section.

 ![False negative rate as a function of sampling effort and network size, computed using the method described above.
 Left panel:  in blue.
 Right empirical